Noise Levels in Oakmont, PA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Western Oakmont sounds about 21% louder than Eastern Oakmont to the human ear, a 2.8 dBA gap.
+To the human ear, noise in western Oakmont sounds about 23% louder than in eastern Oakmont, a 3.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Hulton Rd do you need to be?